 Skilled Representation During Co-Owner Disputes

 The Bay Area, and San Francisco in particular, has a unique real estate market.
 Many properties are co-owned such as among condominium owners and those owning properties as tenants-in-common (TICs).
-Shared space such as yards, garages and entryways present many challenges and produce many disputes.
+Shared spaces such as yards, garages, and entryways present many challenges and produce many disputes.

 Common co-ownership disagreements include: